khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 benefits and recall gifts.
 In all cases except these two, it would be in the worst possible taste.

-286. We should not criticise someone who has a natural tendency towards a vice
----even if it were the worst possible fault, the greatest of vices---as long as he does not let it appear in anything he says or does.
+286. We should not criticise someone who has a natural tendency towards a vice---even if it were the worst possible fault, the greatest of vices---as long as he does not let it appear in anything he says or does.
 He would almost deserve more commendation than someone who naturally inclines towards virtue, for it takes a strong and virtuous mind to control a corrupt natural inclination.

 287. To attack a man's conjugal honour is worse than to attack his life.